 Infants to preschool

-You and your child will meet with a team of professionals to assess and monitor his or her progress.
-This team will include a physical therapist, occupational therapist and a speech-language therapist.
-Developmental testing will involve toys and pictures to help assess your child’s thinking and motor skills, and we will ask you some questions about your child’s early development.
+You and your child will meet with a pediatric psychologist to assess and monitor progress.
+Developmental testing will involve toys and pictures to help assess your child’s thinking, communication and motor skills.
+We will ask you to complete some questionnaires about your child’s development and about any parenting challenges.
 Based on the results of this evaluation, we will recommend a course of action to support your child’s specific developmental needs.
+This may include a referral to our Rehabilitation Program, which includes feeding, physical therapy, occupational therapy and speech-language pathology, Babies Can’t Wait, or the Early Intervention Program in your area.

 School age to young adults